 Glyphs and Layers

-Let’s start with a reminder how Glyphs organizes letters.
+Let’s start with a reminder of how Glyphs organizes letters.
 All the paths, anchors, guidelines etc., anything you deal with when you’re drawing and editing a letter, all these things are not simply properties of a glyph.
 Rather, they belong to one of the layers a glyph can have.
-Layers can be both manually inserted layers and masters (the ones used for interpolation).
+Layers can be both manually inserted layers and master layers (the ones used for interpolation).

 Now, before we do anything, we need to determine which layers are selected.
 Here’s how.
 Bring up your Macro panel and type: